aidan-alexander-day-turnbull/ml-engineer-assignment/README.md

 5. run the command "\i Desktop/RBC/create_database_objects.sql" to create the necessary schema and tables
 6. run the command "\i Desktop/RBC/insert_data.sql" to insert the data
 7. open python
-8. run the script create_sql_function.sql to locally test the different functions
+8. run the script create_sql_function.py to locally test the different functions

 Important Notes:
 1. You will need to change the filepath in insert_data.sql to accomendate the CSVs location your compurter